Nursing MSN & DNP

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-The COVID-19 pandemic underscores the global need for motivated nursing and medical professionals who specialize in developing and implementing infection prevention and control techniques.
-Infection control nurses play a critical role in protecting public health—and the need for new practitioners in this specialty is more evident than ever.
-This blog post breaks down the core responsibilities of an infection control nurse and outlines the educational requirements you need to step into this role.
+The COVID-19 pandemic underscored the global need for motivated nursing and medical professionals who specialize in developing and implementing infection prevention and control techniques.
+The role of infection control nurse is critical in protecting public health—and the need for new practitioners in this specialty is more evident than ever.1 Let’s review the core responsibilities of an infection control nurse and the educational requirements you need to step into this role.

 What is Infection Control?

 Infection control is the practical discipline of preventing infections acquired in healthcare settings.
 Akin to a public health practice, infection control is an essential process of every healthcare organization.
-It addresses factors related to the spread of infections among patients, among staff, and between patients and staff.
-This includes preventive measures such as hand washing, cleaning, disinfecting, sterilizing, and vaccinating.
-Other aspects include monitoring and managing outbreaks of infection and investigating their causes.3
+The responsibilities of an infection control nurse include addressing factors related to the spread of infections among patients, among staff and between patients and staff.
+This includes preventive measures such as hand washing, cleaning, disinfecting, sterilizing and vaccinating.
+Other aspects include monitoring and managing outbreaks of infection and investigating their causes.2,3

-An infection control nurse is a registered nurse (RN) who implements best practices for halting the spread of viruses and bacteria and delivers top care to patients who have contracted infectious diseases.
-In this profession, it is critical to have strong attention to detail, the ability to work well under pressure, and excellent communication skills.
+An infection prevention nurse is a registered nurse (RN) who implements best practices for halting the spread of viruses and bacteria and delivers top care to patients who have contracted infectious diseases.
+In this level of nursing, it is critical to have strong attention to detail, the ability to work well under pressure and excellent communication skills.

 What Does an Infection Control Nurse Do?

-Infection control nurses work not only with patients and physicians but also with scientists, public health experts, and government agencies to protect the health of individuals and the public.
-Each year, nearly two million healthcare-associated infections occur in the United States, resulting in close to 100,000 deaths. ((Monegro et al., “Hospital Acquired Infections,” StatPearls, last updated Jan.
-7, 2020: https://www.ncbi.nlm.nih.gov/books/NBK441857/)) Clostridioides difficile (C. diff), Staphylococcus aureus (staph), Klebsiella, and Escherichia coli (E. coli) are the most common pathogens causing hospital-acquired infections.
-Some responsibilities of infection control nurses include:
+Infection control nurse daily activities include responsibilities with patients and physicians and also with scientists, public health experts and government agencies to protect the health of individuals and the public.
+Each year, more than half a million people get healthcare-associated infections in the United States.6 Clostridioides difficile (C. diff), Staphylococcus aureus (staph), Klebsiella and Escherichia coli (E. coli) are common pathogens causing hospital-acquired infections.7 Some infection control nurse responsibilities include:

 • Gathering and analyzing infection data to make evidence-based decisions